The Republic of Buryatia is located in Eastern Siberia. Buryatia is

 The basis of Buryat

-and naturalness.
+preparation and naturalness.

-Guests are usually treated to lamb.
-Buryats can
+Guests are usually treated to

-Baikal omul on the ceremonial table on the occasion of the coronation of
+mutton was next to the Baikal omul on the ceremonial table on the

-The most popular dish that is on the menu of almost
+which is present on the menu of almost any institution, is buuza.
+This

-any establishment is buuza.
-This is a ball of minced meat wrapped in a
+is a ball of minced meat wrapped in a pancake made of thin dough, with a

 available only in one place in Buryatia - in its capital, Ulan-Ude.

-destinations - Arshan, Enkhaluk, Maksimikha.
+— in Arshan, Enkhaluk, Maksimikh.

-In the rest of the
+In the rest of the territory,

-territory, during the dark hours of the day, guests of the republic
+in the dark hours, guests of the republic admire stunning sunsets and

 Buryatia can hardly be classified as a dangerous region.